Quantico Marines Devil Dogs football

 The Quantico Marines Devil Dogs football team represented the Quantico Marine Base in the sport of American football, playing 51 seasons between 1919 and 1972.
 Composed of United States Marine Corps personnel, many of whom had college football experience, the team competed primarily against other military teams and college teams, along with an annual game against the Baltimore City Fire Department from 1929 to 1942.
-The Devil Dogs registered wins against college programs such as Georgetown, Rutgers, and Villanova, and were the only team to score a touchdown against the undefeated 1923 Michigan Wolverines.
+The Devil Dogs registered wins against college programs such as Virginia Tech, Georgetown, Rutgers, and Villanova, and were the only team to score a touchdown against the undefeated 1923 Michigan Wolverines.

 History

 The "Devil Dogs" football program began after World War I, encouraged by Marine Corps General Smedley Butler, for whom the team's stadium was later named.
 Head coach Lt.
 John Beckett led the team to back-to-back undefeated seasons in 1921 and 1922.
 Before a crowd of 16,000 in Baltimore in 1921, the Marines defeated the Third Army Corps, who were coached by Major Dwight D. Eisenhower, by a score of 20–0.
 Frank Goettge was the backfield star of the 1921 team.
 Walter Camp, after seeing Goettge play against the Third Army Corps one year, wrote: "Today, for today at least, I saw my greatest all-time football player; for today at least greater than Jim Thorpe on a good day.
 The big fellow's name is Frank Goettge.
 He is a young Marine Lieutenant from Ohio."
 Goettge, who rose to the rank of lieutenant colonel, would die on Guadalcanal in 1942.
 The major highlights of the 1922 season were a 9–6 victory over Georgetown, an Eastern power at the time, and a 13–12 victory over Third Army Corps.
 The game with Third Army Corps was held in Baltimore before 50,000 fans including 12,000 Marines, the Secretaries of War and the Navy, Governors of Pennsylvania, Maryland and Virginia and 100 members of Congress.

 The Marines saw their winning streak end with a 6–0 loss to VMI in the 1923 season opener.
 Quantico would only lose one other game during the season, a 26–6 defeat at Michigan.
 "Support for the team reached an all-time high during a game against the University of Michigan at Ann Arbor, during the Corps’ anniversary in 1923.
 Thousands of Marines and fans traveled from Quantico on special trains to attend the game.
 Many of the Marines spent their entire month's paycheck and more just to pay for the venture."
 A "mixup in the official timekeeper's record" resulted in the first quarter lasting 33 minutes, thus the first half was 48 minutes long rather than a regulation 30 minutes.
 Despite the two losses, the 1923 team shutout six teams during the season, including a 39–0 victory over Villanova.